soorajTharayil/lmsdemo/README.md

-# Academy LMS - Learning Management System
+# Efeedor LMS - Learning Management System

 A comprehensive Learning Management System (LMS) built with CodeIgniter PHP framework, designed for creating, managing, and delivering online courses with support for multiple instructors, students, and advanced features.